 No, we do not charge you or your congregation in any way.
 Your congregation receives the full amount of your gift, and there are no extra fees.
 However, your bank or your congregation’s bank may assess a transaction fee.
 Many banks charge fees for each deposit made or each check paid if minimum balance requirements are not met.
 You need to check with your bank if you think this may apply.

 How do I make changes?

 You need to give the Controller’s office at least fifteen (15) days’ notice in writing of any change.
 You can let us know by mail, fax or e-mail.
-We will confirm your
+We will confirm your instructions in writing.

 If I contribute through E-Pledging, how can I offer my gift at the altar?
 Will this lessen my participation in the service?

 We may think that the gifts we offer to God in the Liturgy are the bread and the wine and the money we put in the alms basin.
 However, our offerings of bread and wine, and money or other gifts are signs of our offering of ourselves and our lives. (“I appeal to you…by the mercies of God, to present yourselves as a living sacrifice, holy and acceptable to God…” [BCP, page 376, emphasis added]) The actual holy offering we make to God week by week is the offering of our whole lives.
 The bread, wine, money, canned goods, etc. that we present at the Altar are signs of this “living sacrifice” of all that we are.
 Maybe you pay your pledge monthly or mail your gift when you are away.
 This does not diminish the effective-ness of your gift as the sign of your weekly and daily selfoffering.
 Cash and checks are normal mechanisms in our society to signify this self-offering, but things have been done in every imaginable way in different times and places.
 Many people handle financial transactions electronically.
 If checks pass out of use, we will still offer ourselves to God; we may use different ways to signify our self-offering.